TobiasBg/WP-Table-Reloaded/readme.txt

 I'm also happy about [donations](http://tobias.baethge.com/donate/) or something from [my wishlist](http://tobias.baethge.com/wishlist)!
 Thanks!

 == Changelog ==

+= Version 1.4.2 =
+* fixed bug: JavaScript errors in IE6 and 7 on Import screen
+* fixed bug: escapaping of delimiter when exporting was broken
+* added check for functions from mbstring library

 = Version 1.4.1 =
 * fixed small bug that led to occasional JavaScript timeout errors when editing large tables